 About me

-My research investigates user exposure to and consumption of information in the digital age, focusing on how AI-driven algorithms shape these experiences.
-I analyze user behavior, examining patterns of information seeking, and consumption across various platforms.
-I also study the risks associated with AI-driven information targeting, such as the spread of misinformation, and potential for manipulation.
-By exploring the impact of AI on information ecosystems, this research aims to contribute to a deeper understanding of the challenges and opportunities presented by these technologies in shaping public discourse and individual autonomy.
+My research examines how users encounter and engage with information in the digital age, with a particular focus on the role of AI-driven algorithms in shaping these experiences.
+I analyze user behavior to identify patterns of information seeking and consumption across diverse platforms.
+Additionally, I investigate the risks associated with algorithmic information targeting, including the spread of misinformation and the potential for manipulation.
+By exploring the broader impact of AI on contemporary information ecosystems, this research seeks to advance understanding of both the challenges and the opportunities these technologies present for public discourse and individual autonomy.

 Before my thesis, I graduated as a Computer Science Engineer from the Higher National School of Computer Science ESI.
 I did my final year internship at the Grenoble Informatics Laboratory in Grenoble (France) LIG.